 BS Media & Cinema Studies

-The Media & Cinema Studies major provides students with essential competencies in media studies and a relevant, future-focused interdisciplinary education.
+The BS degree in Media & Cinema Studies provides students with essential competencies in media studies and a relevant, future-focused interdisciplinary education.

 Core courses are organized around foundational concepts and methods that students will need as media producers, consumers and citizens.